Duration: 4 hours

 An hour of free time follows your walking tour, after which you’ll return to the pier.

-Please note: This tour includes approximately 2 1/2 hours of walking/standing.
+Please note: This tour includes approximately 2-hours of moderate walking/standing plus any additional walking at the guests’ discretion during free time.
 There will be some steps to negotiate.
 The tour is not available to wheelchair guests and not considered suitable for those with mobility concerns.
-Weather appropriate clothing; sun cap; sunglasses; a bottle of water from the ship; and flat comfortable walking shoes are recommended.
+Weather appropriate clothing (conservative dress please for entering the religious sites); sun cap; sunglasses; a bottle of water from the ship; and flat comfortable walking shoes are recommended.